liqd/thentos/docs/terminology.md

 different meaning without always being aware of the differences.

 This document is attempt to establish common terminology and make it accessible for everybody who gets in contact with thentos.
+In order to minimize forward references, it is organized semantically, not alphabetically.

 Unless stated otherwise, all terms relate to concepts as implemented in thentos.
 Having that said, as